li33893/meta-analysis/readme.md

 ## Project Aim

 This meta-analysis evaluates the effectiveness of unguided self-help CBT interventions in reducing depressive symptoms among adolescents.
-Because adolescents' help-seeking is shaped by developmental, family, school, and access-related constraints, "unguided" is operationaliZed as the absence of human-delivered CBT content.
+Because adolescents' help-seeking is shaped by developmental, family, school, and access-related constraints, "unguided" is operationalized as the absence of human-delivered CBT content.
 Non-therapeutic contact, such as motivational prompting, technical support, orientation, or reminders, does not disqualify a study.

 The review includes RCTs comparing unguided self-help CBT interventions with waitlist, treatment-as-usual, assessment-only, or minimal-contact control conditions.